-Ever wondered which cities in India are the most polluted?
-Or which cities have the best lowest AQI and best air quality in India?
+Ever wondered which cities in India have the best air quality and AQI?
+The city with with the best AQI and cleanest air might not be where you think.
 I analyzed the data from the World Health Organization’s database of annual particulate pollution (PM2.5) averages for 122 cities.
 Here’s what I found.

 Agra Through Mumbai

 122 cities is too much for one graph, so to map out the pollution levels, I broke it in half.
 Here’s A through M from cities in India with the worst air quality (highest PM2.5 in the graph) to the best air quality (lowest PM2.5 number is the graph).

 Note: the numbers used in this graph show PM2.5 concentration, not the ‘Air Quality Index’ or AQI.
 US AQI levels (not to be confused with NAQI) are indicated by the color bands going from green (‘Good’) to purple (‘Hazardous’) on the left hand side.
 To find out more about the relationship between “air quality index” or AQI, and PM2.5 concentration, check out the EPA’s Air Quality Index calculator.

 Nagaon Through Warangal

 Here’s cities in India, N through Z from highest pollution levels to lowest pollution levels.

 And here’s that same list in alphabetical order.

 Takeaway 1: It helps to be later in the alphabet

 For some unknown reason (regional linguistic differences?), you’re better off on average if you’re living in an N-Z city in India (48 micrograms) rather than an A-M city (66 micrograms)!